 If I have an accident and I was over the drink drive limit will my car insurance be invalid and void?

 Many people are under the false impression that if they have an accident while over the legal drink drive limit their car insurance policy will become completely invalid and void.
 This is untrue.

 All insurance companies are obligated to cover the costs incurred to any third parties that the insured is liable for under the The Road Traffic Act 1988, regardless of whether the insured was over the legal limit.

 An insurance policy may have a drink and drugs clause whereby in the event of any claim the insured was convicted of an offence relating to drink or drugs their fully comprehensive status will be invalid (not the entire policy).
 This means they cant claim for any loss or damage incurred to themselves.
 However, a third party can still claim off a drink drivers insurance policy for any loss or damage incurred to them.
 The clause usually also states that the insurance company reserve the right to recover the cost of the settlement of any such claim off the insured.
-However in practice this right is rarely exercised as it is simply not cost effective.

 Yes.
 Some insurance companies will not insure drivers who have a drink driving conviction.
 However a lot of insurance companies do and some insurance companies even specialise in providing car insurance to people who have been convicted for drink driving and other motor offences.

 Obviously your insurance premium will a bit more than it was before you were convicted of drink driving.
 However some insurance companies specialise in providing competitive rates for those convicted of drink driving, so it may not be as much as you think!